ethereum/devp2p/caps/eth.md

 Reply to GetBlockBodies.
 The items in the list are some of the blocks, minus the header, in the format described in the main Ethereum specification, previously asked for in a GetBlockBodies message.
-This may validly contain no items if no blocks were able to be returned for the GetBlockBodies query.
+This may be empty if no blocks were available for the last GetBlockBodies query.

 ### NewBlock (0x07)